Sector: Materials

 For Analysis

-General Daly joined the board in March 2025, which is within the 24-month new-director exemption period, so the TSR underperformance trigger does not apply; he brings relevant senior leadership and defense-industry expertise appropriate for Olin.
+Gen. Daly joined the board in March 2025, which is within the 24-month exemption window under our policy, so he is exempt from the TSR underperformance trigger; he brings relevant defense, logistics, and large-organization leadership experience appropriate for a company with significant Winchester ammunition operations.

 Kenneth T. Lane